 To reheat, pop them in the oven at 350°F (175°C) until piping hot before serving.

 They're named after the restaurant they were invented in!
 Hasselback potatoes were invented in 1953 by Leif Ellison, a trainee chef at Hasselbacken Restaurant in Stockholm, Sweden.

-Although not essential, placing two wooden spoons either side of your potato while slicing ensures that you don't accidentally cut all the way through, keeping the potato intact.
-It's a great cheat method if you don't feel totally confident in your knife skills!
+Placing two wooden spoons on either side of the potato while slicing is the easiest way to cut Hasselback potatoes, because it ensures you don't accidentally cut all the way through the potato, keeping it intact.
+Plus, it's a great method if you don't feel totally confident in your knife skills!

 Yes!
 Sweet potatoes, turnips, carrots, parsnips and many others make great Hasselbacks.
 Just make sure you adjust your cooking time based on the type of vegetable you're using.

-- ¼ cup fresh sage, leaves only (3 tbsp if using dried)
+- ¼ cup fresh sage, leaves only (3 tablespoon if using dried)

-- 3 tbsp avocado or other unflavoured oil
+- ¼ cup avocado or other unflavoured oil

 - Sea salt and freshly ground black pepper